exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### Script Option Removal
 `req~script-option-removal~1`

-The parser must remove found Script Options from the original script code.
+The parser handler must remove found known Script Options from the original script code.
+Successfully parsed Script Options, which are not recognized by the parser handler shall remain in the script code.

 Needs: dsn